Tips for designing and using icons on your website

 Article discusses website icon trends, design tips, and usage principles, emphasizing simplicity, consistency, and compatibility for effective web interfaces.

-This article suggests the major website icon trends and tips for designing good icons, as well as the principles of using them on a website.
+This article puts forward major website icon trends and tips for designing good icons, as well as principles for using them on a website.

 The fact that everyone loves icons is undeniable.
 Nevertheless, they can either make or break the interface – it all depends on how they are designed and used.
 Understanding their key roles on the website will only add clarity into the preparation process.

 Icons have been invented to simplify everything: interface usability, concept perception and the design process.
 Instead of reading huge piles of website content, users can simply scan through the boxes of text with the elegant icons attached.
 Or they can also navigate through the website with the help of tiny and well-recognised icons.
 In fact, modern website design trends cannot go without icons, but icons have their own trends too.
 And if you are looking for an attractive and engaging website, trends matter.

 A few icon trends that are worth our attention

 Flat icons – these appear simple at first.
 However, present-day reality indicates that simplicity is the biggest source of creativity.
 The principle of designing flat icons is simple – you extract only the most important elements from an object, no unnecessary details, no complex graphics and finally, no gradients.
 It was hard for the community (of both designers and customers) to let the gradients pass away, but it finally happened.
 Flat icons also need to use their own flat colours.

 Thin icons – this is quite a young trend that continues to gather attention and admiration.
 It all started with Apple’s icons.
 So don’t be shocked when you see them called Apple-style icons.

 Material icons – these are not all that different from flat icons as they use the same clean and minimalistic approach.
 However, material design allows more three-dimensional arrangement of layers.
 In other words, the icons look more realistic due to the complexity of graphics and colour selection.